Bergen: Toponymy

 Bergen is pronounced in English /ˈbɜːrgən/ or /ˈbɛərgən/ and in Norwegian [ˈbæ̀rɡn̩] (in the local dialect [ˈbæ̂ʁɡɛn]).
 The Old Norse forms of the name were Bergvin [ˈberɡˌwin] and Bjǫrgvin [ˈbjɔrɡˌwin] (and in Icelandic and Faroese the city is still called Björgvin).
 The first element is berg (n.) or bjǫrg (n.), which translates as 'mountain(s)'.
 The last element is vin (f.), which means a new settlement where there used to be a pasture or meadow.
-The full meaning is then "the meadow among the mountains".
-This is a suitable name: Bergen is often called "the city among the seven mountains".
-It was the playwright Ludvig Holberg who felt so inspired by the seven hills of Rome, that he decided that his home town must be blessed with a corresponding seven mountains – and locals still argue which seven they are.
+Bergen is often called "the city among the seven mountains".
+The playwright Ludvig Holberg, inspired by the seven hills of Rome, decided that his home town must be blessed with a corresponding seven mountains, though locals debate which seven they are.

 In 1918, there was a campaign to reintroduce the Norse form Bjørgvin as the name of the city.
 This was turned down – but as a compromise, the name of the diocese was changed to Bjørgvin bispedømme.

 Geography

 Bergen occupies most of the peninsula of Bergenshalvøyen in the district of Midthordland in mid-western Hordaland.
 The municipality covers an area of 465 km2.
 Most of the urban area is on or close to a fjord or bay, although the urban area has several mountains.
 The city centre is surrounded by the Seven Mountains, although there is disagreement as to which of the nine mountains constitute these.
 Ulriken, Fløyen, Løvstakken and Damsgårdsfjellet are always included as well as three of Lyderhorn, Sandviksfjellet, Blåmanen, Rundemanen and Kolbeinsvarden.
 Gullfjellet is Bergen's highest mountain, at 987 m above mean sea level.
+Bergen is far enough north that during clear nights at the solstice, there is borderline civil daylight in spite of the sun having set.

 Bergen is sheltered from the North Sea by the islands Askøy, Holsnøy (the municipality of Meland) and Sotra (the municipalities of Fjell and Sund).
 Bergen borders the municipalities Alver and Osterøy to the north, Vaksdal and Samnanger to the east, Os (Bjørnafjorden) and Austevoll to the south, and Øygarden and Askøy to the west.